coderdojo-japan/coderdojo.jp/db/docs/english.md

 <br>

-Since incorporated, as one of [official national partners](https://coderdojo.com/en/partner-network), we continue building good relationship with corporate partners, and there are now 25 partners including [The Pokémon Foundation](https://www.pokemon-foundation.or.jp/news/5/).
+Since incorporated, as one of [the official national partners](https://coderdojo.com/en/partner-network), we have continued to build good relationships with corporate partners.
+There are now 25 partners such as [The Pokémon Foundation](https://www.pokemon-foundation.or.jp/news/5/) and [Micro:bit Educational Foundation](https://microbit.org/news/2022-04-14/children-add-tech-to-creative-problemsolving-in-japan/).

 <div style="padding: 10px 0px;">
   <img class='lazyload' loading='lazy' alt="Number of coporate partners of CoderDojo Japan"